 The volatile share price of, and demand for, oil and gas over the past 10 years has required companies to operate at the highest levels of efficiency.
 But, there are many challenges that oil and gas organisations face during their production of energy and extraction of resources.
-One significant challenge being the management of their maintenance activities.
+One significant challenge is the management of their maintenance activities.

 A CMMS system’s popularity among equipment-heavy companies is largely due to its maintenance and cost-saving capabilities.
 The ability to increase uptime of production-critical machinery, reduce repair and replacement costs, and increase safety and compliance are just some benefits.

-With a world-wide volatile oil share price, oil and gas companies need to operate at the highest level of efficiency.
+With a worldwide volatile oil share price, oil and gas companies need to operate at the highest level of efficiency.
 That means reducing costs, such as maintenance, as much as possible, while ramping up production.

-As a maintenance manager for your company’s oil and gas production, you’re aware of the importance that your organisation plays within the world’s energy needs.
+As a maintenance manager for your company’s oil and gas production, you’re aware of the importance that your organisation plays in the world’s energy needs.
 From a consumer perspective, your resources will provide the majority of the world’s population with transportation, heating, cooking, cooling, and electricity.
 As well as raw materials being used in the manufacturing of plastics, fabrics and fertilisers.

 But, you’ll also be aware of the damage that equipment maintenance faults can cause to operations, commonly leading to a loss of customers and a damaged reputation.
 These challenges can be devastating to your bottom line, which is why it’s important to set a good maintenance culture.

 Why Having a Good Maintenance Culture is Essential

 In episode 6 of the Comparesoft podcast, Konrad Ritter not only suggests how to set a good maintenance culture but also the importance of having one.
 Ritter, who boasts 20 years of experience as a maintenance manager in the Oil industry, explains: